 In planning for my future in Europe, I took Art 105-106, the survey course.
 In the dark of Taylor Hall where great artworks of Western Civilization were projected onto a huge screen, I dreamed of seeing them all, one day, in person.
 Drawn to the masters of the Florentine Renaissance, I was captivated by Professor Eugene Carroll's lectures.
 On subsequent trips to Italy and clutching my notebooks from his classes, I visited dozens of churches and museums, greeting pictures and sculptures like old friends.
 Through his eyes and his words, I honed the skills to appreciate works beyond the ones described in my precious notebooks and gained the confidence to write about what I saw and why it touched me.
 As with the other great teachers from whom I was privileged to learn, Eugene bestowed knowledge but also encouragement to sprout my own wings and soar -- a lifetime of discovery and enjoyment from the passions sparked at Vassar.

 In 2010, I had the chance to visit Vassar for the first time in decades.
 This was made possible by Nicholas Adams, (Mary Conover Mellon Professor in the History of Architecture), whom I contacted after seeing him featured on the History International series, Engineering an Empire.
 At Nicholas' urging, the Career Development Office arranged for me to speak to students about combining a Vassar education in the Arts with a career in Business.
-Eugene Carroll attended, as did Nicholas Adams, Andrew Tallon, and Yvonne Elet from the current Art History faculty.
+Eugene Carroll attended, as did Nicholas Adams, Andrew Tallon, and both Yvonne Elet and Lindsay Cook from the current Art History faculty (although Lindsay was a senior at the time).
 I reveled in recalling my own time at Vassar while encouraging today's students to indulge themselves in the wealth of Arts courses at Vassar without worrying about a job -- a typical attitude among graduates of my era.
 How things have changed!
 What I heard from the students was a dose of modern reality and concerns such as whether taking Art in Renaissance Italy, instead of Financial Markets and Investments, would make it harder to get a job and repay those student loans?

 Thrilled to be back on campus, I introduced Michael to the places and people he had heard so much about, especially Skinner Hall and the neo-Gothic masterpiece that is the main Library.
 It was also the chance to re-unite with Drew Minter, now on the Voice Faculty at Vassar, my classmate from graduate studies at the Hochschule für Musik und Darstellende Kunst in Vienna.